rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-02-for-attitudes-gene-editing.md

 - When will prenatal human gene-editing become widespread (100k births)?
 - When will postnatal human gene-editing become widespread (100k usages)?
 - How many trials involving human genome editing will there be on clinicaltrials.gov [2025, 2030, 2035]?

+The questions I've decided to create on Metaculus are:

+- What will be the ratio of support for highly religious to non-religious Americans for human gene-editing in 2027?
+- What will be the ratio of support
+- Which of the following countries will be first to adopt human gene-editing?
+- Which of the following countries will be last to adopt human gene-editing?
+- How many years after the 4th gene-edited child is born will prenatal gene-editing in humans be legalized?

 <!-- There are many more questions I could ask here.
 I suspect one major factor affecting the outcomes of all these questions is people's attitudes towards human gene-editing.
 While it seems difficult to gauge how much sway the public, bioethicists, and genetics researchers have on how gene-editing is used, it is, at the end of it, human decision-making and the beliefs that guide those decisions that determine whether humans are gene-edited.
 The following questions